wakandi/php_sdk/README.md

          LedgefarmCore::setGlobalConfigurations(
             'lf_core_test_6847437634763763476343763376237632276',
             'https://LedgefarmCore.com/api/v2/wallet',
-            'op1.p12',
+            'op1.crt',
+            'op1.key',
             'abcd1234'
         );
  }
 ```
 The settings are used to make the application interact with Ledgefarm core.

+-   ApiKey: This is the unique key for each operator that is validating the identity of the operator on each request.

 -   LedgefarmApiUrl: It is the hosted URL of the Ledgefarm Core API.
 This URL should end with a version of the application i.e.  http://host:port/api/[version]/.
 As of now, the current version is v1.

--   ApiKey: This is the unique key for each operator that is validating the identity of the operator on each request.
+-  CertCrtPath: This is the path for the certificate crt file.
+This file is provided at the time when Ledgefarm Core is setup.
+Ledgefarm API is protected by client certificate authentication.
+Each operator will get a certificate to interact with Ledgefarm API.
+This certificate must be provided to interact with Ledgefarm API.

--  CertPath: This is the path for the certificate file.
+-  CertKeyPath: This is the path for the certificate key file.
 This file is provided at the time when Ledgefarm Core is setup.
 Ledgefarm API is protected by client certificate authentication.
 Each operator will get a certificate to interact with Ledgefarm API.
 This certificate must be provided to interact with Ledgefarm API.

 - CertPassphrase: This is the key to use the certificate file.
 Client certificate is protected by a passphrase.
 The passphrase of certificate must be provided to interact with Ledgefarm API.